fredbelliard/FAIR-Data-in-Publishing-workflow/README.md

 2. Consider open data badges https://www.acm.org/publications/artifacts and
 3. Check Open results of the data badges: Pilot results, Challenges, and Opportunities https://researchdata.springernature.com/posts/open-data-badges-pilot-results-challenges-and-opportunities
 4. Focus and encourage Data Citation https://www.project-freya.eu/en/pid-graph/the-pid-graph rather than DAS which is a standard section in most publications
-5. provide a template for DAS and example of dataset ciations & DAS
+5. provide a template for DAS and datsets Reviewers and example of dataset ciations & DAS

 ## Data Availibity Statement (DAS) ##
 1. DAS often incomplete or in contradiction with FAIR data statement